lyynxxx/stakingnode/README.md

 You need monitoring.
 You need constant system metrics and alerting too, otherwise you will not know if your validator is offline or will be offline soon, and you need to do counter-measures.

 Most of the clients are supporting Prometheus and have a Grafana dashboard.
 Setting up a monitoring stack is essential (on a different host)!

+NetData(https://www.netdata.cloud/) is also a good option or if system metrics are not so important for you, Beaconcha.in(https://mainnet.beaconcha.in) can monitor the performance of your validator and can send mail alerts if you misses blocks.

 # Some other stuff
 I plan to do the system setup and most of the task automated/scripted.
 This way I can reproduce all steps in the same way and the new node will be the same as the previous one.